Rituximab infusion | Cycle 2 dose 2 | 23.08.2018

-Continue reading “Hydrotherapy”
+Continue reading “Rituximab”

 When I was given an option of which colour rucksack I wanted, obviously I chose the pink coloured one over the navy blue and black colours.
 I also asked for some wheels with it.